chrisfarnham/seefarblog/_sections/POTA_with_Friends_2025.md

 I enjoy POTA alone  - especially in the morning while enjoying coffee.
 But POTA with friends can be a lot of fun.
-I wrote about [POTA with friends last year]({% link _sections/POTA_with_Friends.md %}), yesterday's session was fun and worth writing about again.
+I wrote about [POTA with friends last year]({% link _sections/POTA_with_Friends.md %}), yesterday's session was fun and worth sharing here.

 It's definitely worth celebrating that we set up a 5 watt station that and connected with Japan.